MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 Here are the requirements for successfully performing the steps in this tutorial.

 * An account that's registered to use [Power Automate](https://flow.microsoft.com).
-* An Office 365 Outlook account.
+* A Microsoft 365 Outlook account.
 * The Power Automate mobile app for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows).
-* Connections to Office 365 Outlook and the push notification service.
+* Connections to Microsoft 365 Outlook and the push notification service.

 [!INCLUDE [sharepoint-detailed-docs](includes/sharepoint-detailed-docs.md)]